 With the emergence of digital and social media platforms, the need for skilled visual strategists is higher than ever.
 Every brand needs a designer to enhance the visual impact of its communications in order to engage, motivate, inform and inspire action.

-With the decline of print media, the demand for traditional graphic designers is softening.
-But exponential growth in the digital media sector is creating openings for web designers, multimedia artists, information architects, user experience or user interface designers, and other visual influencers.
+With the decline of print, the demand for designed experiences that span all media is increasing.
+More and more businesses and organizations are hiring designers for in-house positions to manage their brands.
+Exponential growth in the digital media sector is creating openings for web designers, user experience or user interface designers, and other visual influencers.

-Mastering additional skills such as illustration, photography, video editing, animation, copywriting, and public speaking can open additional employment opportunities.
-With experience and more education, designers may progress to management positions such as senior designer, art director, or creative director.
+Mastering skills such as photography, motion graphics, interactive design, marketing, copywriting, and public speaking can open additional job prospects.
+With experience and more education, designers may progress to leadership positions such as senior designer, art director, or creative director.